zingolabs/zingo-pc/README.md

 yarn build
 ```

-If for some reason you get an `ERR_OSSL_EVP_UNSUPPORTED` error when running `yarn build` in node v17 or v18, just run the command with `NODE_OPTIONS=--openssl-legacy-provider` env variable, or downgrade the `node` version to v16.16.0.
+If for some reason you get an `ERR_OSSL_EVP_UNSUPPORTED` error when running `yarn build` in node v17, v18 or higher, just run the command with `NODE_OPTIONS=--openssl-legacy-provider` env variable, or downgrade the `node` version to v16.16.0.

 To start in locally, run
 ```